-During your next visit, take in these five Daytona Beach attractions that highlight African American culture and history:
+During your next visit, take in these six Daytona Beach-area attractions that highlight African American culture and history:

 ABSORB THE ARTS

-- Freemanville Historic Site: Located 10 minutes south of Daytona Beach in Port Orange, the Freemanville Historic Site marks the location of a community that freed slaves settled in 1867 after the American Civil War.
+- Freemanville Historic Site: Located 10 minutes south of Daytona Beach in Port Orange, the Freemanville Historic Site marks the location of a community that formerly enslaved people settled in 1867 after the American Civil War.
 A state historic marker commemorates the site on the Share The Heritage Trail, and the City of Port Orange celebrates Freemanville Day on the second Tuesday of each February with historical re-enactments.